Talkspace Review: As Effective as In-Person Therapy?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to online therapy.

 Talkspace is the most popular online therapy platform, and offers a range of options from individual therapy to couples therapy and psychiatric care.
-The site claims to have over 1 million users.
+The site claims to have over one million users.

 But is online therapy really as effective as therapy in person?
 Is Talkspace clinically proven to work?
 Why was the brand recently sued?
 And how do real users rate and describe their experience using Talkspace?

-In this article we'll answer all of these questions and more as we analyze the clinical trials on Talksapce to determine if the platform is actually proven to be effective for reducing depression and anxiety.
+In this article we'll answer all of these questions and more, as we analyze the clinical trials on Talkspace to determine if the platform is proven to be effective for reducing depression and anxiety.

-We'll also review studies on online versus in-person therapy to determine if one is more effective, feature real, unsponsored customer reviews and document the class-action lawsuit recently levied against Talkspace.
+We'll also review studies on online versus in-person therapy to determine if one modality is more effective, feature real customer reviews, and document the class-action lawsuit recently levied against Talkspace.

 Is Talkspace Clinically Proven to Work?

-The effectiveness of Talkspace has been tested in multiple clinical trials published in peer-reviewed medical journals, which is the gold standard of research.
+The effectiveness of Talkspace has been tested in multiple clinical trials published in peer-reviewed journals, which is the gold standard of health research.

-The study authors found that Talkspace was effective for improving both anxiety and depression, with around 30% of patients experiencing complete remission of their symptoms, and around 37% experiencing improvement from baseline.
+The study authors found that Talkspace was effective for improving both anxiety and depression, with around 30% of patients experiencing complete remission of their symptoms, and another 37% experiencing improvement from baseline.

 A 2018 clinical trial examined the effects of Talkspace on employee productivity, finding that use of the platform reduced days missed from work by 50% and increased productivity by 36%.